nodemcu/nodemcu-firmware/docs/modules/otaupgrade.md

 ```

 Depending on whether the installed boot loader has been built with or
-without rollback support, the upgrade process has four or three steps.
+without rollback support, the upgrade process itself has four or three
+steps.
 Without rollback support, the steps are:

 - `otaupgrade.commence()`
 - feed the new application image into `otaupgrade.write(data)` in chunks